White Horse Prophecy: Background

-Joseph Smith is said to have made his statement in early May 1843, while the Latter-day Saints were headquartered in Nauvoo, Illinois.
-One of Smith's associates who heard the statement was Edwin Rushton.
+Joseph Smith is said to have made his statement in early May 1843, while his followers were headquartered in Nauvoo, Illinois.
+One of Smith's associates who recorded the statement was Edwin Rushton.
 The most complete copy of Rushton's version of Joseph Smith's statement is contained in a 1902 diary entry made by John Roberts of Paradise, Utah.
 That rendering asserted that in his statement, Smith had prophesied that the Mormons "will go to the Rocky Mountains and will be a great and mighty people established there, which I will call the White Horse of peace and safety."
 Smith added "I shall never go there" and predicted continued persecution by enemies of the church, and he reportedly said, "You will see the Constitution of the United States almost destroyed.
 It will hang like a thread as fine as a silk fiber....
 I love the Constitution; it was made by the inspiration of God; and it will be preserved and saved by the efforts of the White Horse, and by the Red Horse who will combine in its defense."
+The meaning of the Red Horse is not stated in the prophecy.

 According to the diary, Smith also said that Mormons would send missionaries to "gather the honest in heart from among the Pale Horse, or people of the United States, to stand by the Constitution of the United States as it was given by the inspiration of God."
 The account quotes Smith as predicting numerous wars involving Great Britain, France, Russia, China, and other countries, and saying that the European nobility "knows that [Mormonism] is true, but it has not pomp enough, and grandeur and influence for them to yet embrace it."
-He is also reported to have said that a temple that the Latter-day Saints had planned to build in Jackson County, Missouri "will be built in this generation."
+He is also reported to have said that a temple that the Mormons had planned to build in Jackson County, Missouri "will be built in this generation."

 In 1844, Smith rejected the platforms of the major candidates for president of the United States and decided to conduct his own third-party campaign which was cut short by his murder on June 27 that year.
-After a succession crisis in which Brigham Young was accepted as Smith's successor by the majority of the Latter-day Saints, the Mormon migration to the Intermountain West began, under Young's direction, in February 1846.
+After a succession crisis in which Brigham Young was accepted as Smith's successor by the majority of Smith's adherents, the Mormon migration to the Intermountain West began, under Young's direction, in February 1846.